Indian shares fall as financials, autos drag; Delta worries pile up

 BENGALURU, July 9 (Reuters) - Indian shares were muted on Friday, hurt by a drag in financial and auto stocks, while sentiment was dented by a slowing pace of vaccination in some states and a global spread of the Delta variant of COVID-19.

-Major lenders HDFC Bank (HDBK.NS) and ICICI Bank (ICBK.NS) declined 0.9% and 0.8%, respectively, and were the top drags on the Nifty Bank index (.NSEBANK) that fell 0.9%.
+Major lenders HDFC Bank and ICICI Bank declined 0.9% and 0.8%, respectively, and were the top drags on the Nifty Bank index that fell 0.9%.

 Among global markets, Asian shares hit a two-month low as the global spread of the Delta virus variant left investors worried of a stalled worldwide economic recovery.

-Software services giant Tata Consultancy Services (TCS.NS) shares fell as much as 1.5% after the company reported a 29% jump in June-quarter net profit on Thursday.
-Analysts, however had expected a profit of 93.72 billion rupees, slightly above the company's reported figure of 90.08 billion rupees. read more
+Software services giant Tata Consultancy Services shares fell as much as 1.5% after the company reported a 29% jump in June-quarter net profit on Thursday.
+Analysts, however had expected a profit of 93.72 billion rupees, slightly above the company’s reported figure of 90.08 billion rupees.

 Our Standards: The Thomson Reuters Trust Principles.